apache/arrow/docs/source/format/Intro.rst

-In a columnar format, on the other hand, the data is organised by column instead of by row making analytical operations like filtering, grouping, aggregations and others much more efficient.
-CPU can maintain memory locality and require less memory jumps to process the data.
+In a columnar format, on the other hand, the data is organised by column instead of by row making analytical operations like filtering, grouping, aggregations and others more efficient because the CPU can maintain memory locality and require less memory jumps to process the data.
 By keeping the data contiguous in memory it also enables vectorization of the computations.
-Most modern CPUs have single instructions, multiple data (SIMD) enabling parallel processing and execution of instructions on vector data in single CPU instructions.
+Most modern CPUs have single instructions, multiple data (SIMD) enabling parallel processing and execution of operations on vector data using a single CPU instruction.

 .. figure:: ./images/columnar-diagram_3.svg
    :alt: Tabular data being structured column by column in computer memory.

 The column is called an ``Array`` in Arrow terminology.
-Arrays can be of different types and the way their values are stored in memory varies between types.
+Arrays can be of different types and the way their values are stored in memory varies among types.
 The specification of how these values are arranged in memory is what we call a ``physical memory layout``.
 One contiguous region of memory that stores data for arrays is called a ``Buffer``.